herve-loiret/grisbi-server-java/README.md

 - when you run the spring boot application, you can access swagger with theses urls :
   - http://localhost:8080/grisbiweb/swagger/index.html
   - http://localhost:8080/grisbiweb/v2/api-docs

+## Code tips
+- use mvn test to run junit tests
+- use mvn verify to run integration test
+- use mvn spring-boot:run to run the application